sonictruth/7zip.js/README.md

 # 7zip.js

-Experimental port of 7zip to JS
+Experimental port of 7zip to JS.